Nick Foles: 2013 season

 Foles continued as the starting quarterback in Week 11 of the regular season against the Washington Redskins at home.
-For the sixth time this season, Foles’ passer rating eclipsed 100, as he completed 17 of his 26 attempts for 298 yards with no touchdowns and no interceptions.
-Foles rushed the ball on 9 occasions during the game, ending with 47 total yards and a rushing touchdown.
+For the sixth time this season, Foles’ passer rating eclipsed 100, as he completed 17 of 26 passes for 298 yards with no touchdowns and no interceptions while also rushing nine times for 47 yards and a touchdown.
 He led the Eagles to a 24–0 lead at the end of the third quarter, before a comeback from the Redskins meant the game finished 24–16.
 The win moved the Eagles to an overall record of 6–5–0 and first position in the NFC East.
-The Eagles had not won at Lincoln Financial Field in 413 days since defeating the New York Giants on September 30, 2012; ending a streak of 10 consecutive home defeats.
-On November 27, Foles was named the NFC Player of the Month for his play during the month of November.
+The Eagles had not won at Lincoln Financial Field in 413 days since defeating the Giants on September 30, 2012; ending a streak of 10 consecutive home defeats.
+Foles was named the NFC Player of the Month for his play during the month of November.

-The Eagles did not have a game scheduled for Week 12 of the regular season as they went into a bye week.
-The team returned to action on Sunday, December 1, for a home game against the Arizona Cardinals.
-Following their bye week, the Eagles had slipped into 2nd place in the divisional standings behind fierce rivals the Cowboys.
+Following a Week 12 bye, the Eagles faced the Arizona Cardinals.
+Following their bye week, the Eagles had slipped into second place in the divisional standings behind fierce rivals the Cowboys.
 Foles was named as the starting quarterback for the remainder of the season, a decision which Vick (who began the year as the number one quarterback) fully agreed with.